tjamesbu/Predicting_Rankings_of_Marathon_Runners/README.md

-# PREDICTING RANKINGS OF MARATHON RUNNERS
+# Predicting Rankings of Marathon Runners

 I am including this course in my projects because it was setup as a project and competition.
 Students had to work individually to develop a machine learning pipeline that can accurately develop predictions.